 You will be immediately suspended from driving for 24 hours, your vehicle may be seized for 24 hours, and the peace officer may seize your driver’s license.

-Once the 24-hour period expires, the suspension is lifted automatically, and you do not need to re-instate your license.
-You do, however, need to secure your license back from the police (if they took it) before you can drive again.
+Once the 24-hour period expires, the suspension is lifted automatically, and you do not need to reinstate your licence.
+You do, however, need to secure your licence back from the police (if they took it) before you can drive again.